JensBender/chatgpt-cover-letter-generator/README.md

 ### 📝 Create Cover Letter
-Run `cover_letter_generator.ipynb`.
-This will extract the relevant information from the job description in json format.
+Execute `cover_letter_generator.ipynb`.
+This will extract the relevant information from the job description in JSON format.
 ```
 {
   "employer": "OpenAI",